SuleimanovShakir/SuleimanovShakir.github.io/_pages/projects.md

 ---

-### **Study of the transcriptional activity of immunoregulatory genes in immune cells during activation of 2 types of TNF receptors in normal conditions and in rheumatoid arthritis using scRNA-seq (CITE-seq)**
+#### **Study of the transcriptional activity of immunoregulatory genes in immune cells during activation of 2 types of TNF receptors in normal conditions and in rheumatoid arthritis using CITE-seq**

 Aug 2024 - Present
 **Laboratory of Immune Engineering, Sechenov University**